tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

   </figcaption>
 </figure>

-Many important hard- and software developments paved the way for WIMP environments.
+Many significant hard- and software developments paved the way for WIMP environments.
 Arguably, though, it was the invention of the mouse set that the process in motion.
 It was Douglas Engelbart -- in collaboration with computer engineer, Bill English -- who created the first mouse prototype in 1964.

 <figure>
   <img src="{{ site.url }}/img/pitl07/wikimedia-backup/SRI_Computer_Mouse.jpg" />